elimbaum/eecs-senior-project/notes.md

 it works! kaleidoscope, etc.

+Reinstalling release version, so it’s not huge.
+Much better!
+Also deleting all ARM stuff.

 ### Cross Compiling

 Using the `arm-linux-gnueabihf` tools, I can cross compile (just have to remember to `-static` because simulated system doesn’t have the libraries included).
 However, can’t figure out how to do that with LLVM.
 Rui will send me config tmrw.

+Also, have to cross compile LAPACK for ARM, not x86.

+Rui’s config is for compiling LLVM.
+To be fair, I will need all those ARM libraries.
+Worth a shot. might have to re-check it out.

+Starting over from Rui’s instructions, getting the 64 bit version of arm.

+Just doing x86 for now.

+libxml2 was the issue. trying to disable it (DLLVM_ENABLE_LIBXML2 Off) but may also have to specify another option to ignore the library.

+Need those other libraries: `libtinfo`, `zlib1g`, `libxml2` and `liblzma`.
+I’ll try and download. xml requires z. installing z. z installed. retrying xml. is this working?? setting the prefix to the base directory, we’ll see if that works. now it needs lzma. off to the races!
+LZMA (XZ) installed. only libtinfo left. oh, lzma needs python.

+CANCEL THIS. no more arm

+### JIT

+Probably want the CallExprAST codegen to take care of the call.
+Rather than call the actual math function, call the FU.

+In reality, probably don’t want to do a single BLAS function: that’ll be pretty quick for reasonable inputs.
+Maybe I’ll write a batched function that will do thousands of computations, and benchmark

+Trying to statically link.
+Maybe I don’t need to, and should be using full system emulation instead. static link can’t find c libs and I need to add extra paths?

+can’t run the JIT in full system mode. other simple programs work.

+making progress getting all libraries set up. can’t find weird libm in /usr/lib64 even though exists elsewhere

+ok, got compilation to succeed with libm hack. but now _my_ kid won’t run in gem5. kernel versions different? might have to move over to AVLSI server.

+Internally-defined functions don’t work (putchard and printd) in static link. also now gem5 is crashing. bad memory address? might be the new non-debug LLVM, also.
+Rui’s still works, but also can’t handle putchard/printd. not priorities atm, but I will need those eventually. weird, however, that other externs like the math functions work just fine.

+I’m going to start off with a simple function – let’s say hyp(a, b) => sqrt(a^2 + b^2).
+I don’t have sqrt tho. math? yup.

+For now, just name matching.
+Each argument is itself an ExprAST.

+**changed this in meeting:** operate on JIT IR, not AST.

+trying to get extern’d functions working.

+### Moving to AVLSI Server

+hopefully a permanent home. config files moved over. reinstalling LLVM & gem5.
+Now I actually have root access, hallelujah. compiler works!

+need to reinstall the x86 full system files.

 ## FU Notes